-In December 2020, the SEC issued MC No. 34-2020, allowing the further deferral of the adoption of certain provisions of Philippine Interpretations Committee (PIC) Q&A 2018-12, PFRS 15 Implementation Issues Affecting the Real Estate Industry.
-Please refer to Note 2 of Ayala Land's audited consolidated financial statements, which are included as an Annex to the Prospectus
+1In December 2020, the SEC issued MC No. 34-2020, allowing the further deferral of the adoption of certain provisions of Philippine Interpretations Committee (PIC) Q&A 2018-12, PFRS 15 Implementation Issues Affecting the Real Estate Industry.
+Please refer to Note 2 of Ayala Land's audited consolidated financial statements, which are included as an Annex to this Prospectus.